DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 For more information, see [Tracking license usage on AWS ECS Fargate](https://www.ibm.com/docs/en/cloud-paks/foundational-services/3.23?topic=platforms-tracking-license-usage-aws-ecs-fargate).

-## Add Outbound rule to Loadbalance's security group
+## Add Outbound rule to Loadbalancer's security group

 Verify that the outbound configuration of the security group of your existing loadbalancer is having "Allow all outbound traffic".
 However, if you have restricted outbound security group settings, then you must add this addition outbound rule to allow "Custom TCP" port range of `9060 - 9082` .
 These ports are for ODM Decision services.